Enhanced Gravity Model of trade: reconciling macroeconomic and network models: The Enhanced Gravity Model of international trade

 \subsection{Maximum entropy construction}

-\ref{eq:limit1} and \ref{eq:limit2} fix two important properties we require for $q_{ij}(w)$ and ultimately $P(\mathbf{W})$, but they do not specify these probability distributions uniquely.
-To do so, we take the maximum-entropy approach and look for the form of $P(\mathbf{W})$ that maximizes the entropy

-where the sum extends over all weighted graphs with $N$ nodes and non-negative integer edge weights, subject to the constraints specified by \ref{eq:limit1} and \ref{eq:limit2}.
-The maximum-entropy method ensures that the resulting functional form of $P(\mathbf{W})$ is maximally random, given the desired constraints.
-As well known, this procedure is guaranteed to lead to the least biased inference, i.e. to introduce no unjustified `hidden' assumption in picking a specific form of $P(\mathbf{W})$.
+Equations~\eqref{eq:limit1} and~\eqref{eq:limit2} fix two important properties we require for $q_{ij}(w)$ and ultimately $P(\mathbf{W})$, but they do not specify these probability distributions uniquely.
+To do so, we invoke the Maximum-Entropy Principle to ensure that the functional form of $P(\mathbf{W})$ is maximally random, given the desired constraints.
+As well known, this procedure is guaranteed to lead to the least biased inference, i.e. to introduce no unjustified `hidden' assumption in picking a specific form of $P(\mathbf{W})$~\cite{mybook,mynaturereviews}.
+In applying this method we will focus primarily on the case of integer-valued link weights, since this requirement matches the datasets in our analysis.
+The case of real-valued link weights is treated in the Appendix and the corresponding key results are briefly reported at the end of this Section.